Jing Ke

 Jing Ke (died 227 BC) was a youxia during the late Warring States period of Ancient China.
-As a retainer of Crown Prince Dan of the Yan state, he was infamous for his failed assassination attempt on King Zheng of the Qin state, who later became Qin Shi Huang, the Qin Dynasty's first emperor (from 221 BC to 210 BC).
-His story is told in the chapter titled Biographies of Assassins (刺客列傳) in Sima Qian's Records of the Grand Historian.
+As a retainer of Crown Prince Dan of the Yan state, Jing Ke was infamous for his failed assassination attempt on King Zheng of the Qin state, who later became Qin Shi Huang, the first emperor of the Qin dynasty and the first unified sovereign in Chinese history.
+Jing Ke's story is told in the chapter titled Biographies of Assassins (刺客列傳) in Sima Qian's Records of the Grand Historian.

 Background

-In 230 BC, the Qin state began conquering other states as part of King Zheng's ambition to unify the country under one rule.
+In 230 BC, the Qin state began conquering other states as part of King Zheng's ambition to unify the country.
 The Qin army, having already achieved absolute military supremacy over the other states since 260 BC, first successfully annihilated the state of Han, the weakest of the Seven Warring States.
-Two years later, the once-formidable Zhao state was also conquered in 236 BC.
+Two years later, the once-formidable Zhao state was also conquered in 228 BC.

 Zhao's northeastern neighbor, the Yan state was next in line to be threatened by Qin expansion.
 In exchange for peace, King Xi of Yan had earlier forced his son Crown Prince Dan to be held a diplomatic hostage in the Qin, but Prince Dan returned knowing that Qin was far stronger than Yan and would attack it sooner or later.

 Jing Ke originally came from the minor Wey state.
 He was of the clan name Qing (庆氏) of the ancestral name Jiang (姜姓) and a distant descendant of Wukui of Qi, had good education and was proficient in the art of the sword.
 His homeland of Wey was annexed by Qin in 239 BC, and Jing Ke fled to Yan.
 A youxia named Tian Guang (田光) first introduced him to Prince Dan.
 There Jing Ke accepted the hospitality of Prince Dan, who, as a last resort, decided to send an assassin against the King of Qin.
 The plan involved either kidnapping the king and forcing him to release the territories from his control; or failing this, killing him.
 The expectation in either case was that Qin would be left disorganized, enabling the other remaining major states to unite against its conquest.